smcclab/smc-course/_workshops/10-topologies.md

 ---

 {:.warn-box}
 **Solo Diary**: Think about the _topology_ of your final performance and sketch out a minimum example of how different data sources can connect.
-You don't have to use multiple computers/performers in your sketch, just create multiple patches in Pd or code blocks in gibber and create a simple example of how information flows between them.
+You don't have to use multiple computers/performers in your sketch, just create multiple patches in Pd or code blocks in gibber and create a simple 1-minute musical example of how information flows between them.
 If you're thinking of creating visuals as well as music, now is a good time to try out a first idea!

 {:.info-box style="margin-bottom:2rem;"}